osome-iu/fake_gan_accounts/README.md

 # Data release

-We also release the `TwitterGAN` dataset collected for our study.
+We release the `TwitterGAN` dataset collected for our study.
 The dataset contains 1,353 fake accounts with GAN-generated profiles.
 We share their recent tweets and their profile images.
 You can download the files from Zenodo (link coming soon).